 ….but in actuality, most people end up publishing a few posts, sharing them on Facebook, Twitter, or LinkedIn, and looking at Google Analytics wondering why only a couple dozen friends ended up checking out their first article.

 The reason most people fail at generating blog traffic right from the start is because they’re not thinking of launching their blog like they would launch a product.

 For example, you wouldn’t spend a ton of time and effort building a new SaaS product only to launch it by sharing it with a few mutual friends on Facebook… would you?

 I’ll just answer that for you…No, you wouldn’t.

-You’d likely try to get awareness of your product by pitching it to publications, posting it to Product Hunt, getting influencers to share your post, doing outreach, etc.
+You’d likely try to get awareness of your product by pitching it to publications, posting it to Product Hunt, posting it in Facebook groups, getting influencers to share your post, doing outreach, etc.

 You’d have an entire game plan leading up to launch day.

 This is called a product launch.
 In this post, I’m going to show you 3 case studies of how I did the same thing to launch 3 different blogs.
 We call this overall strategy the blog launch strategy.